nehemiaobati/codeigniter/documentation.md

   - **Service:** `GeminiService::processInteraction()` encapsulates the entire lifecycle.
 It handles context retrieval, cost estimation, API interaction, and TTS generation.
   - **Data Integrity:** Balance deduction and memory updates are wrapped in a **Database Transaction** to ensure data consistency.
   - **Payloads:** The `ModelPayloadService` dynamically constructs payloads for specific model architectures.
+  - **Streaming & Rendering:** The system uses Server-Sent Events (SSE) for real-time text generation.
+The frontend uses **Marked.js** (configured with GitHub Flavored Markdown and strict line breaks) to render the raw streaming text into HTML on the client side.
+  - **Non-Streaming Rendering:** Standard requests are processed server-side.
+The raw Markdown from Gemini is parsed using the **Parsedown** library before being sent to the view, ensuring consistent formatting for both modes.
 - **6.3.2.
 Hybrid Memory System (Vector + Keyword)**: Managed by `MemoryService.php`.
   - **Storage:** Interactions are stored in the `interactions` table.
 Entities (keywords) are stored in `entities`.
   - **Retrieval:** The system uses `EmbeddingService` to get vector embeddings of the user's query.
 It performs a cosine similarity search (Semantic) AND a keyword-based search (Lexical).